EdwardBX/Bluno_Pedometer/README.md

 * 6 Dof Shield

 ###TO DO
-to use [KalmanFilter](https://github.com/TKJElectronics/KalmanFilter) and make more precise results.
+This project should use [KalmanFilter](https://github.com/TKJElectronics/KalmanFilter) to make more precise results.